Floods devastate China’s Yangtze basin as army mobilizes massive relief effort

 By midday, Wang and scores of businesses had evacuated.
-By afternoon, parts of their district, the ancient porcelain-crafting village of Ciqikou, was 5 feet underwater.
+By afternoon, parts of their district, the ancient porcelain-crafting village of Ciqikou, was five feet underwater.
 Riverside highways vanished.
 Cresting waves threatened to reach elevated rail tracks.

 As China enters a third month of devastating flooding, it is grappling with catastrophic damage that has spread from the central provinces to the upper Yangtze — a region that includes Chongqing, a city of 30 million — and Sichuan province, in the high-altitude southwest.
 So far, 63 million people have been affected and 15 million acres of farmland destroyed — an area the size of West Virginia.
 In official statements, the government has placed the floods on the same level as the coronavirus pandemic when describing shocks to China this year.

-Earlier this week, the central broadcaster showed China’s top two leaders — President Xi Jinping and Premier Li Keqiang — arriving from Beijing to inspect preparations and issue instructions ahead of a potential sixth wave of flooding that officials in Chongqing warn could strike in September if rainfall does not relent.
+Earlier this week, the central broadcaster showed China’s top two leaders, President Xi Jinping and Premier Li Keqiang, arriving from Beijing to inspect preparations and issue instructions ahead of a potential sixth wave of flooding that officials in Chongqing warn could strike in September if rainfall does not relent.

-Although the People’s Liberation Army is dispatched regularly to provide disaster relief for floods and earthquakes, the remarks by Xi, who has called the situation grim, and the sheer scale of the mobilization underscored the gravity of the crisis and the urgency of the all-hands response.
+Although the People’s Liberation Army regularly provides disaster relief for floods and earthquakes, the remarks by Xi, who has called the situation grim, and the sheer scale of the mobilization underscored the gravity of the crisis and the urgency of the all-hands response.

 The Chinese military has mobilized 1.2 million troops across 17 provinces to evacuate about 170,000 residents and reinforce embankments and roads, according to state media.
-On Thursday, Yangtze water levels in Chongqing hit a record, as did the flood peak at the nearby Three Gorges Dam, where dam operators pledged to stand on “wartime footing.”
+On Thursday, Yangtze water levels in Chongqing hit a record, as did the flood peak at the Three Gorges Dam, where dam operators pledged to stand on “wartime footing.”

 “This flood battle is a practical test of the leadership and command system of our army, and the army’s combat readiness and ability to perform the tasks,” Xi, dressed in olive drab, told officers Thursday in Anhui province, which is also suffering heavy losses.

 Wang said he couldn’t wade back to his cafe to check its condition.
-Down the street, the owner of the Wangjianglou restaurant, which typically boasts of its location overlooking the Jialing River, said the first floor of his eatery was still 5 feet underwater.
-The restaurant owner, who spoke by telephone and asked that his name be withheld, said he didn’t bother to save his restaurant.
+Down the street, the owner of the Wangjianglou restaurant, which typically boasts of its location overlooking the Jialing River, said the first floor of his eatery was still five feet underwater.
+The restaurant owner, who spoke by telephone on the condition of anonymity, said he didn’t bother to save his restaurant.

 “It’s pointless to move things outdoors,” he fumed.
 “The street is flooded, too.”